matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 ```
 slide title: Complect

-[ image of different kinds of braided cords, probably from a book. ]
+[ image of different kinds of braided cords ]

 + To interleave, entwine, braid